Author: Frank W. Jackson, M.D.

 - failure to grow in height or weight

-Celiac Sprue is a disorder which can be difficult to diagnose because of the many different symptoms it may produce.
+Celiac Disease is a disorder which can be difficult to diagnose because of the many different symptoms it may produce.
 It can occur at almost any age.
 Making the diagnosis is fairly straightforward.
 The treatment of avoiding gluten protein in wheat, barley, rye and perhaps oats is the difficult part.
 However, once mastered, it becomes a fairly easy diet to follow.
 Further, the response to dietary treatment is usually so good that patients have no problem staying on this eating program.

 © Frank W. Jackson, M.D.